 Prerequisites: 6.631 or 6.021E, 6.021D or 6.620 or 6.621 (Pass Conceded (PC) awarded prior to Session 2, 1983, is not acceptable for these subjects).Excluded: 6.0318.

 Bussing structures (asynchronous and synchronous); input/output organization; polling, interrupt and DMA control; parallel and serial device and processor communication and interfacing.
 Memory organization; CPU and control unit design.
-Processes: synchronization and communication.
 Microprocessor case studies.

 6.621 Computing 2A